Biosynthesis and catabolism of purine and pyrimidine nucleotides. Determination of the end products of their metabolism.

 The critical importance of proteins in life processes is demonstrated by numerous genetic diseases, in which small modifications in primary structure produce debilitating and often disastrous consequences.
 Such genetic diseases include Tay-Sachs, phenylketonuria (PKU), sickel cell anemia, achondroplasia, and Parkinson disease.
 The unavoidable conclusion is that proteins are of central importance in living cells, and that proteins must therefore be continuously prepared with high structural fidelity by appropriate cellular chemistry.

 Early geneticists identified genes as hereditary units that determined the appearance and / or function of an organism (i.e. its phenotype).
 We now define genes as sequences of DNA that occupy specific locations on a chromosome.
 The original proposal that each gene controlled the formation of a single enzyme has since been modified as: one gene = one polypeptide.
 The intriguing question of how the information encoded in DNA is converted to the actual construction of a specific polypeptide has been the subject of numerous studies, which have created the modern field of Molecular Biology.

-Transcription takes place in a manner similar to DNA replication.
-A
+in a manner similar to DNA replication.
+A characteristic sequence of

 To summarize: a gene is a stretch of DNA that contains a pattern for the amino acid sequence of a protein.
 In order to actually make this protein, the relevant DNA segment is first copied into messenger-RNA.
 The cell then synthesizes the protein, using the mRNA as a template.